Introduction

 Moisture Issues with Concrete Subfloors

-- Moisture Vapor Emission Rate (MVER): Concrete can emit moisture vapor over time.
-A high MVER can severely damage hardwood flooring.
+• Moisture Vapor Emission Rate (MVER): Concrete can emit moisture vapor over time, which can severely damage hardwood flooring if not managed.

-- Hydrostatic Pressure: Groundwater can force moisture through the concrete slab, negatively affecting the flooring.
+• Hydrostatic Pressure: Groundwater pressure can force moisture through the concrete slab, negatively affecting the flooring.

-- Humidity Levels: Elevated humidity can worsen moisture issues, causing the engineered hardwood to expand and contract.
+• Humidity Levels: Elevated humidity can cause engineered hardwood to expand and contract, worsening moisture issues.

-To effectively manage these moisture concerns during installation, follow these crucial steps:
+To manage these concerns during installation, follow these crucial steps:

 By implementing these strategies, you can achieve a robust and lasting installation of engineered hardwood floors over concrete subfloors.
 Addressing moisture concerns protects your investment and enhances the beauty and durability of your flooring.